This year’s Budget should be used as an opportunity to increase the supply of new homes, as has been requested of the Chancellor.

-In what will be the first full-blown Conservative Budget for some 18 years, George Osborne is expected to present a package of measures that will have significant impact on the housing sector, but the Residential Landlords Association (RLA) has urged the Chancellor to build more homes to rent in an effort to boost jobs and support the economy.
+Osborne is expected to present a package of measures that will significantly impact the housing sector in the first full-blown Conservative Budget for some 18 years, but the Residential Landlords Association (RLA) has urged the Chancellor to build more homes to rent in an effort to boost jobs and support the economy.

-Among its proposals made to the Treasury, the RLA is calling for an end to the “anomaly” that means that VAT can be reclaimed where a new home is built for owner occupation but not if it’s built for rent.
+The RLA wants to end the “anomaly” that allows VAT to be reclaimed when a new home is built for owner occupancy but not when a new home is built for rental purposes.

-To support the Government’s ambitions for home-ownership, the organisation is also calling for roll-over relief on Capital Gains Tax where the sale of a rented property is to a first-time buyer, with suitable controls to prevent abuse, such as an upper limit on price.
+The organization also calls for roll-over relief on Capital Gains Tax when renting property is sold to a first-time buyer, in support of the government’s ambitions for home ownership, with appropriate controls to prevent abuse, such as a price upper limit.

 The RLA’s chairman, Alan Ward, stated that “the private rented sector is now the only housing tenure that is growing, and demand is expected to increase further.”
 When it comes to creating jobs and finding a place to live, encouraging the sector’s growth is a win-win situation,” says the Treasury’s Financial Secretary. we urge the Chancellor to seize this golden opportunity to pursue growth.”

 Andrew Granger & Co, a property and planning consultancy, has also urged the Chancellor to prioritize housing in tomorrow’s Budget.

 It’s our hope that the government will continue to support housing and that measures to alleviate housing shortages are included in the budget.”
 Founder and CEO Andrew Granger stated, “We need a lot more new housing to keep up with the demand.